Audrey Spillman – Neon Dream | Self Release

 If there’s one short word that directly stirs the emotional turmoil of the last eighteen months with little in the way of frills, then such a word might be Gone.
 There’s a tendency to shy away from the true impact of the nightmare we have all experienced during these last few months, but we all accept that many things have now indeed gone, whether they be family members, friends, colleagues, neighbours or some of our musical heroes.
 In the case of this singer-songwriter, John Prine is notably absent, and referenced in the title cut.
 Michael Smith, Eric Taylor and David Olney are also now absent, each of who served as major inspirational figures for this songwriter and each mentioned in the poignant “Dreaming of King Lear”.
 It’s not just the human loss that qualifies as gone though, but also the experiences we might have had, all the gigs we could have played or indeed all the gigs we could have attended, as well as the loss of faith perhaps?
 “Cadillac Hearse” could easily have been written by Guy Clark, a song so close to the earth you can taste the dust, hear the rooster crow and smell the beans a-cookin’ on the stove.
 Tim Grimm had no plans to record anything during this time, but felt compelled to write something meaningful and significant and these eight songs serve as a chronicle of these times, mostly self-penned, with the exception of Eric Taylor’s haunting “Joseph Cross”, which features a harmony vocal by Taylor’s widow Susan Lindfors Taylor.

-Joseph Cross is included in this week’s Vaults radio show.
+Joseph Cross is included on this week’s Northern Sky Vaults Radio Show.

 Rachel Garlin – The State That We Are In | Self Release